OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 It is the user's responsibility not to have contradiction in the filters, like `[ "GLL", "~GLL" ]`, no verification is done in this area.

+_Note_:
+This is just providing the possibility to negate an expression.
+Convenient, but limited.
+The best would probably be to use regular expressions (RegExp).
+Big drawback though: for the majority of the users, the RegExp syntax could be complex, too complex, or even scary...

 ##### About transformers
 There is an example of a `transformer` in `WebSocketProcessor.java`.
 As you would see, it is just implementing the `Forwarder` interface, and this is where it fits in the picture above.